Ottawa, October 31, 2016

 |4.
 Issue transaction record to importer and transmit data to the CBSA.|

 |5.
 Present release package to the CBSA or transmit release data.|

 |7.
 Release goods.|

 |8.
-Once the permit has been used, transmit this information to Foreign Affairs and International Trade Canada.|
+Once the permit has been used, transmit the information to the Global Affairs Canada.|